 ARD Program Bucks County PA

 A designated Assistant District Attorney administers Bucks County ARD.
-Individuals seeking admission into the Bucks County ARD Program must fill out a one-page written ARD application.
+Individuals seeking admission into the Bucks County ARD Program must complete a one-page ARD application.

 Bucks County ARD Application Procedure

 The Bucks County District Attorney’s Office will typically decide on the ARD application within 4 to 6 weeks of the preliminary hearing.
-An ARD admission letter is sent to the applicant, notifying them of their acceptance or denial into the program.
+Then, an ARD admission letter is sent to the applicant, notifying them of their acceptance or denial into the program.

 Bucks County ARD by Mail